ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 VDAFs rely on secret sharing to protect the privacy of the measurements.
 Rather than sending its measurement in the clear, each Client shards its measurement into a pair of "input shares" and sends an input share to each of the Aggregators.
-This provides two important properties:
+This scheme has two important properties:

 * Given only one of the input shares, it is impossible to deduce the plaintext measurement from which it was generated.